 Right now, Seattle Cancer Care Alliance (SCCA) is changing the way cancer is prevented, treated and cured.
 Our doctors and nurses are leaders in this revolutionary field.
 Here, we offer a broader range of immunotherapy options for cancer patients.

 The promise of immunotherapy is boosting survival rates for patients with leukemia and other cancers.
-Our patients have access to a greater number of investigational immunotherapy treatments—using T-cells, monoclonal antibodies and gene therapy—in clinical trials that are available at SCCA.
+Our patients have access to a greater number of investigational immunotherapy treatments — using T cells, monoclonal antibodies and gene therapy—in clinical trials that are available at SCCA.

-Center of Innovation
+Center of Innovative Cancer Treatments

 SCCA plays an important role in the development of these new immunotherapy drugs through its clinical trials program.